Immunoglobulin therapy: Hyperimmune globulin

-Hyperimmune globulins are a class of immunoglobulins prepared in a similar way as for normal human immunoglobulin, except that the donor has high titers of antibody against a specific organism or antigen in their plasma.
-Some agents against which hyperimmune globulins are available include hepatitis B, rabies, tetanus toxin, varicella-zoster, etc. Administration of hyperimmune globulin provides "passive" immunity to the patient against an agent.
-This is in contrast to vaccines that provide "active" immunity.
-However, vaccines take much longer to achieve that purpose while hyperimmune globulin provides instant "passive" short-lived immunity.
+Hyperimmune globulins or specific IGs are a class of immunoglobulins prepared in a similar way as for normal human immunoglobulin, except that the donor has high titers of antibody against a specific organism or antigen in their plasma (typically from disease recovery or repeated immunization).
+Some agents against which hyperimmune globulins are available include hepatitis B, rabies, tetanus toxin, varicella-zoster, etc. Administration of hyperimmune globulin provides temporary passive immunity to the patient against an agent.
+This is in contrast to vaccines that provide active immunity.
+However, vaccines take much longer to starting working.
 Hyperimmune globulin may have serious side effects, thus usage is taken very seriously.